Gen-AI-In-Software-Development/List-Of-Units/Unit23-Theoretical-Computer-Science/README.md

 If you have any more questions or need further assistance, feel free to ask!
 ```
-The solution can be drawn as shown:
+The proposed solution can be drawn as shown:

 <img src="images/TM_Never_Halts.png" width="800"/>